Colleges

 Avoid Senioritis

 Speaking of shrugging off your work...you may have heard about Senioritis and laughed it off – but it’s the real deal.
 It causes a lack of motivation, general laziness, and lethargy.
 Whatever you do, don’t allow yourself to become a victim of senioritis – it will impact your chances of getting into the college of your dreams!
 Just see the above.
-You will find that at the end of the semester, your teachers will generally be more loose with assignments and tests.
-They are well aware that you have quite a bit going on right now.
+You will find that at the end of the semester, your teachers will generally be looser with assignments and tests.
+They understand that you have quite a bit going on right now.
 But while class is clipping along at its regular speed, make sure you are, too.

 Update your Fastweb Profile and Apply for Scholarships

 When was the last time you updated your Fastweb profile?
-Updating your profile with new information can increase the amount of scholarships you see in your matches.
+Updating your profile with new information can increase the number of scholarships you see in your matches.
 For instance, you could get a scholarship just because your parents work with a specific employer in our scholarship database.
 Take advantage of these opportunities by updating your profile now.
-As always, continue to apply to scholarships for high school seniors that you qualify for in your down time.
+As always, continue to apply for scholarships for high school seniors that you qualify for in your down time.
 Submitting scholarship applications doesn’t take as long as you may think and has a huge pay off!
-Check out these 2023 scholarships.
+Check out these Class of 2025 scholarships.
 This should be a constant on your to do list – just make sure you actually submit your scholarship applications.
-College is right around the corner and you can use all of the financial assistance available.
+College is right around the corner, and you can use all the financial assistance available.
 Remember, the more applications you submit, the better your chances of winning a scholarship.

 Get a Part-Time Job